Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Symmetries of low energy QCD and effective field theories

 where $\Lambda_{\pm}=(1\pm\slashed{v})/2$, $v^2=1$.
 The conjugation of $\cal{H}$ and $\tilde{\mathcal{H}}$ is defined as $\bar{\mathcal{H}}=\gamma_0\mathcal{H}^\dagger\gamma_0$ and $\bar{\tilde{\mathcal{H}}}=\gamma_0\tilde{\mathcal{H}}^\dagger\gamma_0$.
 The properties of the $\mathcal{H}$ field under the Lorentz, chiral and heavy quark spin transformations can be found in Ref.~\cite{Manohar:2000dt}.

 With the superfields, the low order Lagrangians read~\cite{Wise:1992hn,Manohar:2000dt}

-where $\langle\dots\rangle$ denotes the trace in spinor space, i.e., for the gamma matrix.
-For the mesons, the chiral covariant derivative is defined as $\mathcal{D}_{\mu}=\partial_{\mu}+\Gamma_{\mu}$. $g_b$ is the axial coupling constant, which can be determined from the decay width of $D^{\ast+}\to D^0\pi^+$~\cite{ParticleDataGroup:2020ssz} for the charmed ones, or the lattice QCD calculations for the bottom ones~\cite{Ohki:2008py}.
+where $\langle\dots\rangle$ denotes the trace in spinor space, i.e., for the gamma matrix. {If we consider the heavy quark flavor symmetry, the $g_b$ is the same for the charmed and bottom sector.} For the mesons, the chiral covariant derivative is defined as $\mathcal{D}_{\mu}=\partial_{\mu}+\Gamma_{\mu}$, and the complete form of chiral connection $\Gamma_\mu$ with the external fields is given in Eq.~\eqref{eq:connection}. $g_b$ is the axial coupling constant, which can be determined from the decay width of $D^{\ast+}\to D^0\pi^+$~\cite{ParticleDataGroup:2022pth} for the charmed ones ($|g_b|\simeq0.59$), or the lattice QCD calculations for the bottom ones~\cite{Ohki:2008py}.
 The $\delta_b$ terms originate from the chromomagnetic interaction, e.g., see Eq.~\eqref{eq:LagHQET2}, which contribute to the mass splittings between $P$ and $P^\ast$,

 For the general higher order chiral Lagrangians of the heavy mesons, we refer to Ref.~\cite{Jiang:2019hgs}.